COSC1127-AI/ai-tools/q_learning_demo/README.md

 **Bonus points if you modify the bot in some way that makes it more efficient**

+A nice extension to the challenge can be found [here](https://github.com/erilyth/Q-Learning-on-Mazes).

 ## Credits

 The credits for this code go to [PhillipeMorere](https://github.com/PhilippeMorere).
 I've merely created a wrapper to get people started.